CapTainHbb/Messanger/README.md

-A sample messenger based on XMPP protocl and designed and developed with TDD and clean coding principles
+A sample messenger based on XMPP protocol and designed and developed with TDD and clean coding principles